Living in The Netherlands

 We asked people if there is a lot of crime.
 They answered:

 "The Netherlands has generally low crime rates compared to other European countries.
 However, it is not completely exempt from criminal activity and certain areas experience more instances of crime than others.
 Drug-related offenses, property theft, and vandalism are some of the most common crimes in The Netherlands.
-The overall rate of crime has steadily declined in recent years as The Netherlands has implemented more effective law enforcement initiatives," wrote one member in Netherlands.
+The overall rate of crime has steadily declined in recent years as The Netherlands has implemented more effective law enforcement initiatives," explained one expat living in Netherlands.

 Is there a lot of diversity?
 Are people in The Netherlands accepting of differences?

 "Yes, Utrecht has very diverse inhabitants.
-Also you will find here lots of different ethnic groups," said one expat who made the move to Utrecht.
+Also you will find here lots of different ethnic groups," remarked one expat living in Utrecht, Netherlands.

 Get Quote